llwang8/Data_Science_Portfolio/DataStructuresAndAlgorithms/Project_ Investigating Airplane Accidents/README.md

 ## Project
-# Explore Airplane Accidents
+# Investigating Airplane Accidents

-The data in AviationData.txt file comes from the National Transportation Safety Board (NTSB), which was downloaded at data.gov.
-This data set contains 77,282 aviation accidents that occurred in the U.S., and the metadata associated with them.

-Accidents are an unfortunate fact of air travel.
-Although flying is statistically safer than driving, minor and major flying accidents occur daily.
-In this project, I am using this data set of airplane accident statistics to analyze patterns and look for any common threads.
+In this project, I work with a data set of airplane accident statistics to analyze patterns and look for any common threads.

+The  data set that contains 77,282 aviation accidents that occurred in the U.S., and the metadata associated with them.
+The data in AviationData.txt file download at data.gov comes from the National Transportation Safety Board (NTSB).

+I experiment with brute force search, linear search and log search for special value in the aviation data.
+I use dictionary data structure to count up how many accidents occurred in each U.S. state and find the name of the state with the most aviation accidents.
+I also use dictionary data structure to count how many fatalities and serious injuries occured during each unique month and year.

 ### Built with:

-Implemented with Python and libraries, numpy, mpl_toolkits.basemap, matplotlib and Anaconda Jupyter Notebook.
+Python, Pandas, Numpy, matplotlib, and Anaconda Jupyter Notebook.

-### Resources
+### Project Guidelines Source

+ Path - Dataquest Data Scientist
+ Module - Advanced Python and Computer Science
-Project guidelines come from Dataquest Course - Data Structure and Algorithm
+ Course - Data Structure and Algorithms